-- Support staff for each commission/committee shall be responsible for properly noticing and posting all regular, special, canceled and adjourned meetings.
-Copies of all meeting agendas, notices and minutes shall be provided to the City Council, City Manager, City Attorney, City Clerk and other appropriate staff, as requested. - Original agendas and minutes shall be filed and maintained by support staff in accordance with the City's adopted records retention schedule. - The official record of the commissions/committees will be preserved by preparation of action minutes. - 2.
-Conduct and parliamentary procedures - Unless otherwise specified by State law or City regulations, conduct of all meetings shall generally follow Robert's Rules of Order. - A majority of commission/committee members shall constitute a quorum and a quorum must be seated before official action is taken. - The chair of each commission/committee shall preside at all meetings and the vice chair shall assume the duties of the chair when the chair is absent. - The role of the commission/committee chair (according to Roberts Rules of Order): To open the • session at the time at which the assembly is to meet, by taking the chair and calling the members to order; to announce the business before the assembly in the order in which it is to be acted upon; to recognize members entitled to the floor; to state and put to vote all questions which are regularly moved, or necessarily arise in the course of the proceedings, and to announce the result of the vote; to protect the assembly from annovance from evidently frivolous or dilatory motions by refusing to recognize them; to assist in the expediting of business in every compatible with the rights of the members, as by allowing brief remarks when undebatable motions are pending, if s/he thinks it advisable; to restrain the members when engaged in debate, within the rules of order, to enforce on all occasions the observance of order and decorum among the members, deciding all questions of order (subject to an appeal to the assembly by any two members) unless when in doubt he prefers to submit the question for the decision of the assembly; to inform the assembly when necessary, or when referred to for the purpose, on a point of order to practice pertinent to pending business; to authenticate by his/her signature, when necessary, all the acts, orders, and proceedings of the assembly declaring it will and in all things obeying its commands.
+- 1. Agendas/notices/minutes - All meetings shall be open and public and shall conduct business through published agendas, public notices and minutes and follow all of the Brown Act provisions governing public meetings.
+Special, canceled and adjourned meetings may be called when needed, subject to the Brown Act provisions. - Support staff for each commission/committee shall be responsible for properly noticing and posting all regular, special, canceled and adjourned meetings.
+Copies of all meeting agendas, notices and minutes shall be provided to the City Council, city manager, city attorney, city clerk and other appropriate staff, as requested. - Original agendas and minutes shall be filed and maintained by support staff in accordance with the City's adopted records retention schedule. - The official record of the commissions/committees will be preserved by preparation of action minutes. - 2.
+Conduct and parliamentary procedures - Unless otherwise specified by State law or City regulations, conduct of all meetings shall generally follow Robert's Rules of Order. - A majority of commission/committee members shall constitute a quorum and a quorum must be seated before official action is taken. - The chair of each commission/committee shall preside at all meetings and the vice chair shall assume the duties of the chair when the chair is absent. - The role of the commission/committee chair (according to Roberts Rules of Order): To open the session at the time at which the assembly is to meet, by taking the chair and calling the members to order; to announce the business before the assembly in the order in which it is to be acted upon; to recognize members entitled to the floor; to state and put to vote all questions which are regularly moved, or necessarily arise in the course of the proceedings, and to announce the result of the vote; to protect the assembly from annoyance from evidently frivolous or dilatory motions by refusing to recognize them; to assist in the expediting of business in every compatible with the rights of the members, as by allowing brief remarks when undebatable motions are pending, if s/he thinks it advisable; to restrain the members when engaged in debate, within the rules of order, to enforce on all occasions the observance of order and decorum among the members, deciding all questions of order (subject to an appeal to the assembly by any two members) unless when in doubt he prefers to submit the question for the decision of the assembly; to inform the assembly when necessary, or when referred to for the purpose, on a point of order to practice pertinent to pending business; to authenticate by their signature, when necessary, all the acts, orders, and proceedings of the assembly declaring it will and in all things obeying its commands.